The Best Pool Alarms For Keeping Your Family Safe (2019)

 It’s also extremely affordable and small so it can be installed anywhere and everywhere your children or pets might need to be monitored.

-The Techko Safe Pool Alarm (click here to check the price on Amazon) is designed to protect your doors, windows or entryways with a 110 decibel alarm that sounds when they are tampered with.
+The Techko Safe Pool (click here to check the price on Amazon) is designed to protect your doors, windows or entryways with a 110 decibel alarm that sounds when they are tampered with.

-It is easy to use and one of the more affordable alarms on our list, making it a top pick for budget-minded pool owners.
+It is easy to use and one of the more affordable options on our list, making it a top pick for budget-minded pool owners.
 It also meets the UL standard for the Child Pool Safety Law.

-The unique thing about this alarm is that it comes with two sensors so that one can be installed on your door and one on your screen door or glass door if that’s where you choose to install them.
+The unique thing about this device is that it comes with two sensors so that one can be installed on your door and one on your screen door or glass door if that’s where you choose to install them.

 It also features a bypass button you need to press before entering so the alarm doesn't go off.